Located at the foot of the Hoang Lien Son mountain range, Cat Cat village is one of the top names on the list of Sapa

 Where to stay in Cat Cat village, Sapa?

-If you’d like to wake up with fresh air and a beautiful mountain view, I’d recommend choosing one of the Cat Cat village homestays.
+If you’d like to wake up with fresh air and a beautiful mountain view, I recommend staying near Cat Cat village.

 Fansipan Terrace Cafe and Homestay is an excellent choice for those who love nature and comfortability.
 The location is ideal as it’s close to both the village and town, and the rooms offer beautiful views.

-This house is made of wood, giving the place a rustic feeling and perfectly fitting the mountain atmosphere.
-Chapi Homestay is located in the quiet part of the town, so you can enjoy a peaceful and cozy time while staying here.
+Another great place to stay near Cat Cat village is KK Hotel.
+This dreamy hotel offers comfortable rooms with beautiful views overlooking the valley.
+It’s located in the quiet part of the town, so you can enjoy a peaceful and cozy time while staying here.

 What are the best things to do in Cat Cat village?